guusj/books/Warbreaker_BrandonSanderson.md

 “It’s easy,” Lightsong said.
 “You see someone wearing purple, you throw a pebble in the urn of the same color.”
 “Yes, dear,” she said.
 “But _why_?”
 “To keep track of how many priests of each god enter the court, of course,” Lightsong said.
 “They’ve slowed to nearly a trickle.
 Scoot, would you mind counting?”
-Llarimar bowed then gathered several servants and scribes, ordering them to empty the urns and count the contents of each one.
+Llarimar bowed and then gathered several servants and scribes, ordering them to empty the urns and count the contents of each one.
 “My dear Lightsong,” Blushweaver said.
 “I _do_ apologize if I’ve been ignoring you lately.
 Allmother has been rudely unresponsive to my suggestions.
 If my lack of attention has caused your fragile mind to snap . . .”
 “My mind is quite unsnapped, thank you,” Lightsong said, sitting up, watching the servants count.
 “Then, you must be so very bored,” Blushweaver continued.
 “Perhaps we can come up with something to entertain you.”